ceortiz33/ACME-Salary-Calculator-Javascript/README.md

 ## Testing with Jest <a name="testing"></a>

-Jest is library to test the functions and classes in Javascript and other technologies related to Javascript like React.
-Jest is installed using npm from Node.js
+Jest is library to test functions and classes in Javascript and other technologies related to Javascript like React.
+Jest is installed using npm that is the package manager of Node.js

 ### Software Installed

 - Node.js
 - Node.js Extension Pack for Visual Studio Code.
+- Jest library.

 ### Steps to Reproduce.

 1. Get Node.js dependencies in the current project.
 Then type in console `npm init -y`
 2. Install **Jest** `npm i --save-dev jest`
 3. Change the content of  `test` in package.json to `jest`
 4. Create a directory for tests the functions.